B-UMMI/LMAS/docs/user/metrics.rst

 Gaps
 """"
 Location of **gaps** in comparison to the reference sequence, per assembler.
-Length of gap, in basepairs, and coordenates in the reference is available as hoover text.
+Length of gap, in basepairs, and coordinates in the reference is available as hover text.
-The **histogram** of the cumulative number of gaps per position in the reference is avaiable above the gap location plot.
+The **histogram** of the cumulative number of gaps per position in the reference is available above the gap location plot.
 Data for assemblers who fail to produce sequences that align to the reference aren't present.

 SNPs
 """"
 Location of **substitutions** in comparison to the reference sequence, per assembler.
-Substitution type and coordenate in the reference is available as hoover text.
+Substitution type and coordinate in the reference is available as hover text.
-The **histogram** of the cumulative number of substitutions per position in the referenceis is avaiable above the SNP location plot.
+The **histogram** of the cumulative number of substitutions per position in the reference is avaiable above the SNP location plot.
 Data for assemblers who fail to produce sequences that align to the reference aren't present.